ISUgenomics/isu-commandline-intro-2025/docs/day1/teaching_guide.md

       ".. = parent"
       "~ = home"
     Move
+      "cd (no args) -> home"
       "cd <path>"
       "cd .."
       "cd - (back)"
+    Peek Inside
+      "ls"
+      "Lists files and directories"
+      "ls -a"
+      "Lists ALL items"
+      "(-a for all)"
+      "Includes hidden files (names starting with .)"
     Use Cases
       "Keep commands short and portable"
       "Scripts assume a starting directory"